idorocodes/warpget/README.md

 ---
 ## How It Works (High-Level)

-- File size is discovered via HEAD request (or first GET)
+- File size is discovered via HEAD request
 - File is split into byte ranges (equal-sized chunks)
 - Each range is downloaded by a goroutine using `http.Client` with `Range` header
 - Downloads are coordinated using a `sync.WaitGroup` + buffered channels